apache/jena-site/source/documentation/fuseki2/fuseki-plain.md

 ---
-title: "Fuseki : Main Server"
+title: "Fuseki : Plain Server"
 ---

-Fuseki main is a packaging of Fuseki as a triple store without a UI for administration.
+Fuseki Server can be run "plain" as a triple store without a UI.

-Fuseki can be run in the background by an application as an embedded server.
+It can be run in the background by an application as an embedded server.
+The entry point is `org.apache.jena.fuseki.main.cmds.FusekiMainCmd`.

 The application can safely work with the dataset directly from java while having Fuseki provide SPARQL access over HTTP.
 An embedded server is useful for adding functionality around a triple store and also for development and testing.

 * [Running as a deployment or development server](#fuseki-server)
 * [Running from Docker](#fuseki-docker)